roots/docs/docs/trellis/master/remote-server-setup.md

 Then there are two additional requirements for the remote server itself:

-1. You need a server running a bare/stock version of Ubuntu 18.04 LTS (Bionic Beaver).
-If you're using a host such as DigitalOcean, then select their Ubuntu 18.04 option.
+1. You need a server running a bare/stock version of Ubuntu 20.04 LTS (Focal).
+If you're using a host such as DigitalOcean, then just select their Ubuntu 20.04 option.

 ::: warning Note
-Ubuntu 16.04 (Xenial) is still supported as well so you don't need to migrate yet.
-See [#992](https://github.com/roots/trellis/pull/992) for details on the minor changes needed to run it.
+Ubuntu 16.04 (Xenial) and 18.04 (Bionic Beaver) are still supported as well so you don't need to migrate yet.
+See [#992](https://github.com/roots/trellis/pull/992) (16.04) or [#1194](https://github.com/roots/trellis/pull/1197) (18.04) for details on the minor changes needed to run either.
 :::

 **You cannot run Trellis on a shared host**.